Svilajnac

 Svilajnac (Свилајнац, [sviːlaɪnʌt͡s]) is a town and municipality located in the Pomoravlje District of central Serbia.
-The population of the town is 9,131 inhabitants, while the municipality has 23,391 inhabitants.
+The population of the town is 8,593 inhabitants, while the municipality has 20,141 inhabitants (2022 census).

 It is located 100 km south-east of Belgrade, on the banks of the river Resava, and bordering the river Morava.
 Its name stems from the word for silk in Serbian.

 History

 Svilajnac was first mentioned in Ottoman records in 1467 as a village with a hundred households.
 The village, and later town, gained prominence through its silk production, from which it derives its name (svila, "silk").
 Located in central Serbia, it flourished as a trading center, where silk, wool and livestock were traded.

-Svilajnac is the birthplace of the First Serbian Uprising revolutionary Stevan Sinđelić.
+The First Serbian Uprising revolutionary Stevan Sinđelić was born in the village of Grabovac near Svilajnac.
+His birth house serves as an exhibition space with a display depicting the period of the First Serbian Uprising, including original furniture from this region.
 A statue in his honor was raised in the central square of Svilajnac, in the pedestrian zone of Kriva čaršija.
 It was erected in 1991 after the design of sculptor Mihailo Paunović.
 The bronze monument marks the decisive moment in the Battle of Čegar, when Sinđelić, standing in the trench shot the powder keg.

 In 1832 a hospital was established in Svilajnac, one of the first medical centers in this part of Serbia.
 Due to its architectural and historical importance, the building of the Old Hospital has been declared a cultural monument and placed under the state protection.

 Modern town began to develop on the location of the medieval village in 1820.
 It was based on the urban regulatory plan which consisted of four main streets: Prava čaršija (today Saint Sava Street), Kriva čaršija, Gospodska (today Ustanička Street) and Resava Square (today Park of the European friendship).
 Kriva čaršija is one of the best preserved ambient units in the town.
 It was later called Kneza Mihailova, then Lenjinova after the World War II, then Stevana Sinđelića before its original name was returned.
 Today it is the central pedestrian zone in Svilajnac.

 On 29 June 1866 Prince Mihailo Obrenović officially declared Svliajnac a varošica ("small town").
 In 1868 a library was open.
 The building previously belonged to Dimitrije Mita Isaković, founder of the Resava Savings Bank, the first money institution in Svilajnac.
 The building was declared a cultural monument in 2001 and the library today holds 60,000 books and 9,000 non-book units.
 A gymnasium was open in 1877.
 The school building was also declared a cultural monument and was fully renovated in 2015.